CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 ## Handle special cases for web view content

 You can use the [ContainsFullScreenElement](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.containsfullscreenelement) property and [ContainsFullScreenElementChanged](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.containsfullscreenelementchanged) event to detect, respond to, and enable full-screen experiences in web content, such as full-screen video playback.

-For example, you may use the **ContainsFullScreenElementChanged** event to resize the web view to occupy the entirety of your app view, or, as the following example illustrates, put a windowed app in full screen mode when a full screen web experience is desired.
+For example, you might use the **ContainsFullScreenElementChanged** event to resize the web view to occupy the entire app view, or, as the following example illustrates, put a windowed app in full screen mode.

 ```csharp
 // Assume webView is defined in XAML